deploring/MiniTicketer/README.md

 > **TIP 1:** Too many movies?
 Try sorting by a specific genre using the tool in the top menu!

 > **TIP 2:** If you have selected a large number of attendees, try using the "auto select" feature to automatically select enough seats for all of your attendees!

+> **TIP 3:** If you are not happy with your seat selection, you can return to the seat allocation screen from the final confirmation screen!

+> **TIP 4:** To see logging during runtime, run `MiniTicketer.jar` through your command line using `java -jar MiniTicketer.jar`.

 Before Modifying the Database...
 -